 Garbage Disposal Installation

 Proper disposal installation requires patience and time to ensure success.
 At Wise Choice Plumbing & Rooter, we’ve seen the results of hasty garbage disposal installation, and it’s not pretty.
 Following installation steps precisely is the difference between a disposal that works for years and one that falls apart after just a few uses.
-We recommend that novice DIY-plumbers hire professionals for installation so that an hour project doesn’t turn into a whole-day repair job.
+We recommend that novice DIY-plumbers hire professionals for any installation whether it’s instant hot water repair or kitchen sink services.
+Taking this precaution means that an hour project doesn’t turn into a whole-day repair job.

 How to Install a Garbage Disposal